Phelix-hub/dsc-phase-1-project-v2-4/README.md

 #### 1. The Most Popular Movies in the Box Office

-Below cells tend to inquire on the most popular movies based on the merged dataset to answer the 1st Question in the Business Understanding
+Below tends to inquire on the most popular movies based on the merged dataset to answer the 1st Question in the Business Understanding

 Group by the 'title' column and get most popular movies